selfdriven-engagement/selfdriven-energy/docs/pages/cardano-catalyst-proposal-health-systems-cooperative.md

 #### Acceptance Criteria

-- Toolkit usable by external organisations without core-team support
-- Demo instance of Health Cooperative Kit publicly accessible
-- Documentation and onboarding playbook published on the website
+The Health Cooperative Kit is proven when external organisations can use the toolkit independently without core-team support, a public demo instance of the cooperative kit is available for hands-on exploration, and full documentation plus an onboarding playbook are published on the website, enabling new health groups to self-start, configure governance, issue credentials, and activate cooperative operations without requiring internal intervention.

 #### Evidence of Completion